riboseinc/jekyll-theme-open-project/README.md

 = Navigation
 ```

-In the same directory, place the required document pages—in this case, `overview.md`,
+In the same directory, place the required document pages—in this case, `overview.adoc`,
-`installation.md`, and `basic-usage.md`.
+`installation.adoc`, and `basic-usage.adoc`.
 Each file must contain
 standard YAML frontmatter with at least `title` specified.

 During project site build, Jekyll pulls docs for software that’s part of the